CommonLoon102/NBloodServerSupervisor/README.md

 ## Deploy the server onto GNU/Linux
 1. Install Docker and wget (if you don't have already), for example like this: `sudo snap install docker && sudo apt install wget -y`
 2. Download the Dockerfile: `wget https://raw.githubusercontent.com/CommonLoon102/NBloodServerSupervisor/master/Dockerfile --directory-prefix=supervisor`
-3. Switch to the new `supervisor` directory: `cd supervisor`
-4. Build the Docker image: `sudo docker build -t nblood-supervisor:latest .`
+3. Build the Docker image: `sudo docker build -t nblood-supervisor:latest supervisor`
-5. Navigate to your Blood 1.21 directory where you have these files:
+4. Navigate to your Blood 1.21 directory where you have these files:
 - BLOOD.INI
 - BLOOD.RFF
 - GUI.RFF